-Prior to the latest update, I would use a workaround to access the different midi Banks on my Alesis Micron by sending a midi message with CC32 followed by the standard patch change message.
-After updating, this little trick does not seem to work anymore, but to add to my woes, the new Sbank/Bank setup on the Digitone does not seem to change banks on my Micron either.
-So several of my live tracks using the Micron are loading up patches from the wrong banks.
+Prior to the latest update, I had set up all my tracks to properly send program/bank changes to my hardware synths.
+Since the unit did not initially send Sbank messages correctly, I would use a workaround to access the different midi Banks on my Alesis Micron by sending a midi message with CC32 followed by the standard patch change message.
+After updating, they changed the way Program Change messages were sent out and this this little trick does not seem to work anymore.
+But to add to my woes, the new Sbank/Bank setup on the Digitone does not seem to change banks on my hardware anymore.
+So several of my live tracks using the Digitone to recall patches are loading up patches from the wrong banks.
 I was wondering if anyone else had run into this or managed to figure out a way to fix it

 With Sub banks on the Micron, do you mean categories?

 Not exactly the actual sound categories, but the Midi banks that all the presets are stored in.
 This is also happening with my Roland SE-02 as well, where there are 5 Banks of 128 presets.
 The Bank/Sbnk knob changes on the DN just do not seem to send through to the SE02 or the Micron, but the Program change knob (PROG) sends over just fine.
 So I am stuck only being able to scroll through the 128 presets/patches in Bank 1 of my hardware synths, and thus broken several of my live tracks pretty badly heh.

 I don’t have a Digitone, but I will try to help.